 If both penalties apply in any month, reduce the 5 percent failure-to-file penalty by the failure-to-pay penalty.
 However, the minimum penalty is the smaller of $135 or 100 percent of the unpaid tax for tax returns filed more than 60 days after the due date or extended due date .

 No penalty is due if you failed to timely file or pay because of reasonable cause rather than willful neglect.
 “Reasonable cause” depends on the circumstances and IRS discretion.
-For more information regarding avoiding IRS penalties, visit the IRS website at https://www.irs.gov/uac/Avoiding-Penalties-and-the-Tax-Gap.
+For more information regarding avoiding IRS penalties, please email me the details of your tax matter.